vidyagc/portfolio/_works/01-barebones.markdown

 <h4>Services Outline</h4>
 <div class="page-content-text">
-A more comprehensive case study of the redesign may be posted this fall.
-Below is an outline of its main elements.
+Below is an outline of its main elements of the redesign, followed by a more in-depth discussion of specific topics.
 </div>

 <div class="page-content-text">